kvn-dtrx/kvn-dtrx/fun-fact.md

 # Personal Fun Fact: My Preference Relations

 <!--
 > I think there's more to this Hobbit than meets the eye.
 >
 > Gandalf, *The Fellowship of the Ring*
-> -->
+-->

-As a fun fact, I disclose my canonical "preference relations" on three significant sets of popular culture.
+As a fun fact, I disclose my canonical *preference relations* on three significant sets of popular culture.

 In contrast to [genuine](https://en.wikipedia.org/wiki/Preference_relation) preference relations, mine are indeed always complete — though possibly not transitive!